Willson Contreras Player Props: Cardinals vs. Giants

 Willson Contreras At The Plate

-- Contreras has 12 doubles, seven home runs and 25 walks while hitting .204.
+- Contreras is batting .201 with 12 doubles, seven home runs and 26 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.